jjvanzon/Circular-Language-Spec/spec/commands/creation-behavior-of-commands.md

 #### More Brainstorming

 < A problem is, that in my own computer language, the command definition is not assembly code.
-It is objects of the new computer language. >
+It is objects of Encircle. >

 In CPU-like languages the sub-command-calls are in the machine instructions.
 In my own computer language sub-commands-calls are in an objects somewhere.